-A Reflection on Marvin Millsap, Central Missouri told by Jeff Russo, Carnegie Mellon
+A Reflection on the Fraternity Experience and Marvin Millsap, Central Missouri told by Jeff Russo, Carnegie Mellon

 According to the perpetual web-calendar on my PC, which hadn’t yet been invented back then, it was Saturday, January 10, 1987.
 I was representing the Delta Xi associate chapter from Carnegie Mellon as president of what was then known as a colony.

 About thirty Sig Taus had driven to Warrensburg, Missouri for the Chapter President’s Boot Camp, later and to this day known as the Earl A. Webb Academy for Principled Leaders.
 I remember sharing the car ride with three others: Jeff Dittenhafer, Millersville, Donald Pruss, Edinboro, and Mark Vaccaro, SUNY Buffalo.
 (Fellas, if you’re out there, help me with this!)